Comprehensive investigation on baryon number violating nucleon decays involving an axion-like particle

 \section{Summary}

-In this work, we have systematically studied two-body and three-body BNV nucleon decays involving an invisible ALP.
+In this study, we systematically investigated two- and three-body BNV nucleon decays involving an invisible ALP.
 These decays are described within the framework of aLEFT, i.e., the LEFT framework extended by an ALP.
-By imposing shift symmetry on the ALP field, we identified the relevant BNV aLEFT operators, which first appear at dimension 8 at leading order.
-We then performed a chiral decomposition of these aLEFT operators under the QCD chiral group $\rm SU(3)_\tL\otimes SU(3)_\tR$ and identified the corresponding spurion fields that enter the recently developed chiral perturbation theory for nucleon decays.
-With these spurion fields at hand, we carried out the chiral matching for these BNV ALP interactions and derived the general expressions for the nucleon decays involving an ALP in terms of the associated Wilson coefficients and hadronic parameters in the chiral framework.
-Compared to the previous study in the literature, we have considered the complete set of aLEFT BNV operators involving light $u,~d,~s$ quarks.
-In particular, we found that the 12 aLEFT operators belonging to the new chiral irreps $\pmb{6}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ contribute at the same chiral order as operators in the usual irreps $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ and $\bar{\pmb{3}}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$.
-Especially, processes that change isospin by $3/2$ units, such as $n\to\pi^+\ell^- a$, can only be induced by operators in the new irreps.
-Furthermore, we analyzed the momentum distributions of the charged lepton and mesons in three-body decay modes.
-Our results indicate that the distinct distribution behavior may help distinguish the underlying operator structures and potentially determine the ALP mass in future experimental searches.
+By imposing shift symmetry on the ALP field, we identified relevant BNV aLEFT operators, which first appear at dimension 8 at the leading order.
+Then, we performed a chiral decomposition of these aLEFT operators under the QCD chiral group $\rm SU(3)_\tL\otimes SU(3)_\tR$ and identified corresponding spurion fields that enter the recently developed chiral perturbation theory for nucleon decays.
+With these spurion fields at hand, we conducted chiral matching for these BNV ALP interactions and derived general expressions for nucleon decays involving an ALP in terms of the associated Wilson coefficients and hadronic parameters in the chiral framework.
+Compared to the previous study in the literature, we considered the complete set of aLEFT BNV operators involving light $u,~d,~s$ quarks.
+We found that 12 aLEFT operators belonging to the new chiral irreps $\pmb{6}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$ contribute at the same chiral order as operators in the usual irreps $\pmb{8}_{\tL(\tR)} \otimes \pmb{1}_{\tR(\tL)}$ and $\bar{\pmb{3}}_{\tL(\tR)} \otimes \pmb{3}_{\tR(\tL)}$.
+Processes that change isospin by $3/2$ units, such as $n\to\pi^+\ell^- a$, can only be induced by operators in new irreps.
+In addition, we analyzed the momentum distributions of the charged lepton and mesons in three-body decay modes.
+Our results confirm that the distinct distribution behavior may help distinguish underlying operator structures and potentially determine the ALP mass in future experimental searches.